arteyo14/agnos-socket/README.md

 Express + Socket.IO (TypeScript) Server

-This project sets up a real-time Socket.IO server using Express and TypeScript, suitable for local development, testing, or small-scale demos such as chat applications, dashboards, or real-time monitoring.
+This project provides a **real-time communication backend** built with Express and Socket.IO, designed to synchronize data between patients and staff in real-time.

 ⸻

 🚀 Features
-• Built with TypeScript for type safety.
+- 🧩 Built with **TypeScript** for type safety
-• Real-time communication with Socket.IO.
-• Lightweight setup using Express.js.
-• Ready for deployment on Railway, Render, or any Node hosting platform.
-• CORS enabled for cross-origin connections (works with any frontend framework such as Next.js or React).
+- ⚡ Real-time synchronization via **Socket.IO**
+- 🧠 Structured event handling (joinRoom, typing:start, typing:stop)
+- 🌐 **CORS ready** for external frontend connection (Next.js, React, etc.)
+- ☁️ Easy to deploy on **Railway**, **Render**, or other Node.js hosts
+- 🔁 Works with multiple clients (1-to-1 or 1-to-many rooms)

 ⸻